Understanding the Tender Process

 - You read the whole tender document because all tenders are different

 - You make sure you take note of the closing date of the tender

 - You have completed all the documents in the bid document.

-It must be stressed that the tender environment is very competitive and if you produce incorrect tender documents or if your tender is incomplete, your tender will be viewed as non-responsive and would not be evaluated.
+It must be stressed that the tender environment is incredibly competitive and if you submit incorrect tender documents or if your tender is incomplete, your tender will be viewed as non-responsive and would not be evaluated.
 Thus, make sure you understand exactly what is expected from you as bidder in terms of goods supplied or services rendered to an Organ of State.
 It is important to deliver the exact goods the Organ of State want to procure.
-If the Organ of State wants to procure office furniture, ensure that you supply them office furniture and not something that looks like office furniture but isn’t.
+If the Organ of State wants to procure office furniture, ensure that you supply them office furniture and not something that looks like office furniture but is not.
 The specifications of your product listed in your tender must be clear and precise.
-The Supply Chain Management must be able to make a informative decision regarding your supply.
-So ensure that you understand what is required.
+The Supply Chain Management must be able to make an informative decision regarding your supply.
+So, ensure that you understand what is required.

 If you understand the tender process and you specify your supply correctly and you make sure your tender is delivered on time, then you will have a good chance that your tender will reach the evaluation process.
 If you make it through the evaluation process you are in business because it is then up to the Adjudication Committee to award the tender to the best candidate.